clydemcqueen/ardusub_surftrak/README.md

 To avoid hitting the surface and resetting the rangefinder target, RNG_HOLD mode will keep the sub below RNGHOLD_DEPTH by allowing the sub to get closer to the rising seafloor.
 When the seafloor falls again the sub will follow it down.
-The default SURFACE_DEPTH is -10 cm and the default RNGHOLD_DEPTH is -50 cm.
+The default SURFACE_DEPTH is -10 cm and the default RNGHOLD_DEPTH is -50 cm, so it is unlikely that the sub will hit the surface while in RNG_HOLD mode.

 If the rangefinder becomes unhealthy while RNG_HOLD mode is active, then RNG_HOLD stops adjusting the target depth.
 When the rangefinder becomes healthy again then RNG_HOLD will resume tracking the seafloor.